tinesoft/spring-esdata-loader/README.md

-# spring-esdata-loader -  Set of JUnit  Rule/Extension to easily load data to test your [spring-data elasticsearch](https://spring.io/projects/spring-data-elasticsearch)-based project
+# spring-esdata-loader
 [![Build  Status](https://travis-ci.org/tinesoft/spring-esdata-loader.svg?branch=master)](https://travis-ci.org/tinesoft/spring-esdata-loader)

-`spring-esdata-loader` is a Java testing library to help you write integration tests for your spring data elasticsearch based project, by allowing you to easily load data into your Elasticsearch server, based on the entity mappings that you defined via the entity class (annotated with `@Document`, `@Field`, etc).
+`spring-esdata-loader` is a Java testing library to help write integration tests for [spring-data elasticsearch](https://spring.io/projects/spring-data-elasticsearch)-based projects, by allowing to easily load data into Elasticsearch, using entity mappings (i.e domain classes annotated with `@Document`, `@Field`, etc) and via a specfic **Junit 4**'s Rule or **JUnit Jupiter**'s Extension.

-The library reads all the metadata it needs from the entity class (index name, index type, etc) , uses them to refresh the index on the ES server and feeds it with the data using the `ElasticsearchTemplate` present in your application context.
+The library reads all the metadata it needs from the entity class (index name, index type, etc) , uses them to create/refresh the index on the ES server and feeds it with the data using the `ElasticsearchTemplate` present in your test application context.

 ## Features

 *  **Simple API** and no configuration required
-*  Support  for  **JUnit4** via `LoadEsDataRule`
+*  Support  for  **JUnit 4** via `LoadEsDataRule`
 *  Support  for  **JUnit  Jupiter** via `@LoadEsDataConfig` or `@LoadEsDataExtension`
 *  Built-in support for GZip
 *  Written  in  **Java  8**